 This post is sponsored by Sprouts Farmers Market.
 As always, all opinions, thoughts and recipes are my own.

-For someone who loves to talk about entertaining as much as I do, it’s a shock that I don’t have a Southern entertaining staple in my recipe index yet.
+For someone who loves to entertain as much as I do, it’s a shock that I don’t have a very specific Southern entertaining staple in my recipe index yet.

-Whether you serve ‘em at a brunch or for Easter, you’re bound to get compliments on the awesome flavor combination.
+Whether you serve ‘em at an at-home brunch or for Easter lunch, you’re bound to get compliments!

 More recipes for Easter and springtime: Easter Fruit Buns / Carrot Cake Dip with Cinnamon-Sugar Wontons / Deviled Egg Bruschetta / Easter Strawberry Champagne / Mediterranean Herb Crusted Beef Tenderloin